 Physical therapy exercises may help you maintain muscle strength.

 Orthopedic devices may improve your ability to walk and prevent contractures.
-These may include braces, splints, orthopedic shoes, or other equipment.
+These may include:

-Vocational counseling, occupational therapy, or similar programs may help you maximize your mobility and independence.
+Vocational counseling, occupational therapy, or similar programs may help you stay as mobile and independent as possible.